williamsl25/ironyard_exercises/README.md

 Homework for Jed's lecture on [CoffeeScript](http://coffeescript.org)

+In order to understand how CoffeeScript fits into the web development space, its important to understand what need it solves.
+We'll do that by comparing solutions to a relatively simple programming problem in two languages you already know (I think).

 ## How To

 - solve the problem in Ruby (you need MiniTest installed `gem install